neondatabase/website/content/docs/guides/trigger-serverless-functions.md

 ![Neon authorization step inside the Inngest integrations page](/docs/guides/inngest-integration-neon-authorize-step.png)

-You can find your admin Postgres credentials in your Neon project dashboard’s “Connection Details” section:
+You can find your admin Postgres credentials in your Neon project dashboard’s **Connection Details** section:

 ![Connection details section on the Neon console dashboard](/docs/guides/neon-console-connection-details.png)